urbanetter/Muentschi/README.md

 * before: The decorators of this selector get inserted before a specific decorator
 * after: The decorators of this selector get inserted after a specific decorator
 * insteadOf: The decorators get inserted instead of another decorator
-* remove: A specifc decorator gets removed.
+* remove: A specific decorator gets removed.

 To specify a specific behaviour, call the according function on the selector:
     $context->select('column:empty')->insteadOf('content')->add('text', 'This is an empty column!');